FAQs

 Do you accept insurance?

-No, I currently don’t accept insurance, and here’s why.
+No, I currently do not accept insurance, and here’s why.
 Choosing to work outside of insurance allows us to focus fully on what matters most — your needs, not your diagnosis.

 Here’s why private pay can be a better fit: